-• By Proxy.
+- At the Annual Meeting.
+While we encourage you to vote your shares prior to the Annual Meeting, you may vote online at the Annual Meeting by logging into the virtual platform at www.virtualshareholdermeeting.com/ SUP2020 as a shareholder and following the voting link.
+You will need your 16-digit control number found on your proxy card or notice document to do so. - By Proxy.
 If you are a beneficial owner of shares held in street name, this Proxy Statement and accompanying materials have been forwarded to you by the organization that holds your shares.
 Such organization will vote your shares in accordance with your instructions using the methods set forth in the information provided to you by such organization.
 See "What is a broker non-vote?" below.